 I am an introvert.
 No question.

-So Quiet, all about introverts, was fascinating to me the second I saw the title.
+So Quiet the Power of Introverts was fascinating to me the second I saw the title.

 In fact, I had a hard time getting into the book (and another of my friends, who I feel like can read anything, said she too had a hard time with the print version), but once I checked out the audio version, I was instantly hooked and sped through it in a couple of days.